kfdf/intrusive-index/README.md

 static d: Symbol
 ```

 The index "injects" three fields into each item that is stored in it (so it adds 24 bytes per item, or 12 with pointer compression).
-The keys of the fields are exposed as static properties, the inteded use is to "pre-initialize" items that will be added to the index to avoid additional internal allocations.
-So the example above is inefficient, a more proper way of creating rows is to add this boilerplate
+The keys of the fields are exposed as static properties, with the inteded use is to "pre-initialize" items that will be added to the index to avoid additional internal allocations.
+So the above example is somewhat inefficient, a more proper way of creating rows is to add this boilerplate

 ```js
 function Employee(empId, depId, name, managerId) {